Atharva-Phatak/palebluedot/README.md

-# Building llm to solve k-12 physics problems.
+## PaleBlueDot is an open-source project aimed at developing a Large Language Model (LLM) fine-tuned to solve K–12 physics problems.